-Economies around the world rely on manufacturing.
+Economies around the world rely on manufacturing, and as the industry advances with the use of computer vision iot and robotic machinery, it can only grow more.
 UK manufacturing alone contributes 6.7 trillion to the global economy – impressive stats for a country that is dwarfed in size by other nations.

 On the global stage, does UK manufacturing hold its own?
 In this article, process manufacturing software provider, Datawright compares the UK’s productivity against the world’s manufacturing heavyweights.